Honors & Awards

-Also a standout in the classroom, Hooper earned a spot on the Big 12 Commissioner's Honor Roll in both the fall and spring semesters of 2010-11.
+Also a standout in the classroom, Hooper earned spots on the Big 12 Commissioner's Honor Roll in the fall and spring semesters of 2010-11.

 A three-time first-team Super-State selection by the Lincoln Journal Star and a three-time first-team All-Nebraska pick by the Omaha World-Herald, Hooper was one of the most dominant players in the history of the state.

-As a senior, the two-time Gatorade Nebraska High School Player of the Year (2008, 2010) averaged 26.1 points, 15.2 rebounds, 3.6 steals, 2.5 assists and 5.0 blocked shots per contest.
-She also set the state record with 380 total rebounds as a senior, which broke her own previous single-season state mark.
+As a senior, the two-time Gatorade Nebraska High School Player of the Year (2008, 2010) averaged 26.1 points, 15.2 rebounds, 3.6 steals, 2.5 assists and 5.0 blocked shots.
+She also set the state record with 380 rebounds as a senior, which broke her own previous single-season state mark.

 Hooper helped Coach Nate Lanik and the Bulldogs (20-5) to a third-place Class B state finish in 2010.
 In the final game of her career, she poured in a Class B state tournament record 47 points to lead Alliance to a 70-59 win over Omaha Skutt.
 Earlier in the season, she pumped in 54 points against Scottsbluff in January for the third-best scoring total in state history.